 The factors included in 2FA could be any of the following factors:

-The Knowledge factor refers to something the user knows, this could be a pin or password, while the Inherence factor and Possession factor refers to biometrics (metrics that distinctively belongs to the user’s inherent self) and something the user owns respectively.
+The Knowledge factor refers to something the user knows, this could be a pin or password, the Inherence factor refers to biometrics (metrics that distinctively belongs to the user’s inherent self), and the Possession factor is something the user owns, respectively.

-By adding the extra factors it makes it harder for hackers to be able to access sensitive data or resources if one factor has been compromised.
+By increasing the required factor from one to two, it makes it harder for hackers to access sensitive data or resources if one factor has, by chance, been compromised.

-Every user enrolled with Okay services has a unique identifier that allows Okay to clearly target each unique user and their device.
-This means that no other device can be used to authorize transactions other than the device that was enrolled when the user first registered with your app.
-If the user changes device, Okay updates the user’s information to match the current device and ignores other previously enrolled devices.
+Every user enrolled with Okay has a unique identifier that allows us to target each user and their device.
+This means that no other device can be used to authorise transactions other than the device that was enrolled when the user first registered with your app.
+If the user changes device, Okay updates the user’s information to match the current device and ignores any other previously enrolled devices.

-Okay allows you to add this factor to your authorization flow by allowing the user to authorize the transaction with biometrics.
-This could be fingerprint scanners, face ID or any form of biometrics available on the user’s mobile device.
+Okay allows you to add an inherence factor to your authorisation flow by allowing the user to authorise the transaction with biometrics.
+This could be a fingerprint scanner, face ID, or any form of biometrics available on the user’s mobile device.

-If a user wants to login into a protected account, with Okay 2FA enabled, the user would be required to enter a unique pin on their mobile device or use biometrics (which could be the fingerprint scanner on the device) to authorize the login.
-This provides the needed security, that allows users to be sure that they alone can login to that account.
+If a user wants to log in into a protected account, with Okay 2FA enabled, the user would be required to enter a unique pin on their mobile device, or use biometrics (such as the fingerprint scanner on the device) to authorise the login.
+This provides the security needed to allow the user to be sure that they alone can login to that account.